xenify-io/litepaper/README.md

 ## ◽️ Potential Expansion Chains

 Xenify is getting ready to go big, sizing up a bunch of blockchains for its next big move.
-The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Arbitrum and Avalanche to the new kids on the blockchain like PulseChain, there's no shortage of options.
-The full list includes:
+The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Optimism and Avalanche to the new kids on the blockchain like PulseChain, there's no shortage of options.
+The full list of chains include:

 - Base
 - Fantom